G8, raising pressure on Iran, puts oil stocks on standby

 STRATEGIC RESERVES

-Although it made no explicit mention of oil reserves, the message was unmistakable.
-"That's what the IEA does ... it coordinates the release of strategic reserves," Michael Froman, a senior White House aide, told reporters.
+Although it made no explicit mention of oil reserves, the message was unmistakable, analysts said.

 The meeting also showed that this month's slump in oil prices has not deterred Obama from moving toward tapping the Strategic Petroleum Reserve (SPR) again - an unprecedented second release for a U.S. president.
 That could expose him to criticism from Republicans that he is using a national security tool to win votes this November.

-Froman said although oil prices have been declining in recent weeks, they remain high.
-He said the G8 did not discuss any specific trigger that would prompt action.
+Michael Froman, a senior White House aide, told reporters that although oil prices have been declining in recent weeks, they remain high.
+He said the G8 was committed to keeping global oil markets well supplied, but did not discuss any specific trigger that would prompt action.

-"It's an important statement to the market, to consumers, to producers, to the Iranians that the G8... has a common position, that they are ready to act, and to act through the IEA, to ensure that the market is fully... supplied as these sanctions go fully into effect," he said.
+"Referring to the IEA is a way to talk about the SPR, without talking about the SPR," said Levi.

+Britain, France and Japan have all signaled their readiness to press ahead with a release of reserves, according to sources and media reports, although the head of the IEA and the European Union's energy chief have both recently said they see no need to act.
+Germany too has resisted tapping stockpiles again, after last year's release to make up for Libya's disruption.

 SPARE CAPACITY 'PRUDENTLY' DIMINISHED

-"There have been increasing disruptions in the supply of oil to the global market over the past several months, which pose a substantial risk to global economic growth," the statement said.
+"There have been increasing disruptions in the supply of oil to the global market over the past several months, which pose a substantial risk to global economic growth," it said.

 "In response, major producers have increased their output while drawing prudently on excess capacity."

-Saudi officials have highlighted the 80 million barrels they are storing at home and abroad to assure consumer nations that they can keep the world supplied with crude without the need to tap into emergency stocks.
+Saudi officials have highlighted the 80 million barrels it is storing at home and abroad, measures meant to assure consumer nations that it can keep the world supplied with crude without the need to tap into emergency stocks.

-Tapping the reserves is not a foregone conclusion.
-It is unclear yet whether Obama and allies would opt to wait and see if Iran's exports fall and prices spike, or move pre-emptively to head off a speculative panic that could drive U.S. gasoline quickly above $4 a gallon.

-The resumption of diplomacy offers a chance to defuse that tension as well as worries about a new Middle East war.
-Their next meeting will take place in the Iraqi capital on May 23.

-"We call on Iran to seize the opportunity that began in Istanbul, and sustain this opening in Baghdad by engaging in detailed discussions about near-term, concrete steps that can, through a step-by-step approach based on reciprocity, lead towards a comprehensive negotiated solution which restores international confidence that Iran's nuclear program is exclusively peaceful," the G8 statement said.

-(Reporting by Jeff Mason; additional reporting by Tim Gardner in Washington; Writing by Claudia Parsons and Jonathan Leff; Editing by Christopher Wilson and Jim Loney)
+(Reporting by Jeff Mason; additional reporting by Tim Gardner in Washington; Writing by Claudia Parsons and Jonathan Leff; Editing by Christopher Wilson)